kdoctor-io/kdoctor/docs/usage/install.md

 ðŸ "ðŸ "ðŸ "ðŸ "ðŸ "ðŸ "ñ
 ```

-### Verify that all components of kdoctor are running properly
+### Verify that All Components of kdoctor are Running Properly

 ```shell
 kubectl get pod -n kdoctor